19hours/sg-statutes/Acts/Casino Control Act.md

 “linked jackpot equipment” means any jackpot meter, payout display, linking equipment, computer equipment, programming or other device (other than a gaming machine) forming, or capable of forming, part of a linked jackpot arrangement;

+“match play coupon” means a coupon issued by a casino operator to a patron which, when presented by the patron together with chips in any wager, augments the patron’s wager according to a ratio, percentage or value specified in the coupon;

+[Act 36 of 2012 wef 31/01/2013]

 “member” means a member of the Authority;

-“Minister”, except in Parts IX and X, means the Minister for Home Affairs;
+“Minister”, except in section 45A and Parts IX and X, means the Minister for Home Affairs;

+[Act 36 of 2012 wef 31/01/2013]

 “operations”, in relation to a casino, means —